ChantalMB/histdigi-site/content/about.md

 title: About
 ---

 Welcome to my digital journal!
-I'm your host Chantal Brousseau, and this is HIST3814O Crafting Digital History!
+I'm your host Chantal Brousseau, and this is a blog dedicated to documenting my forays into digital humanities.

 I'm a 4th year History major studying Computer Science as a minor at Carleton University.
 I have a greater interest in the digitization of history and the archive, as well as UI/UX design, all of which has lead me on the path of pursuing a master's of Library and Information Science post-undergrad.